seamus409/Reversing-Audio/README.md

-# Reversing-Audio
+# Manipulating-Audio-Binary
-Basic C++ script to load and reverse a wav file from scratch
+Basic C++ script to load and partially reverse WAV files from scratch.

+A number of issues with the code, it's just fun to play around with the for loop and hear the results.